AaminaT/ChessProgram/README.md

  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * \<[PostgreSQL](https://www.postgresql.org/docs/)\> -
  >   * \<[CPP Check](https://cppcheck.sourceforge.io/)\> -
- >   We have yet to decide on the tools we plan to use.
+ > * We have yet to decide on the tools we plan to use.
 We will update this as we progress into the developmental phase.
  >   Langauges: C++, SQL
  > * What will be the input/output of your project?
 What are the features that the project provides?
-Console input, console output.
+Chess games will be entirely playable through console where user input is taken to move the pieces.
+After each valid move, the interface (chess board) gets updated showing the pieces in their new position.
 The features of our product include: saving and reloading games, allowing players to undo moves, and playing with a computer.
  >
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >